petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/developer-guide/blog-api-basics.md

 1. [Find your site's ID](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
 It's used in different service calls below.

 1. Use the cURL script to add a new blog post to your site.
 On the command line, navigate to the `curl` folder.
-Execute the `BlogPosting_POST_ToSite.sh` script with your site ID as a parameter.
+Execute the `BlogPostings_POST_ToSites.sh` script with your site ID as a parameter.

     ```bash
-    ./BlogPosting_POST_ToSite.sh 1234
+    ./BlogPostings_POST_ToSites.sh 1234
     ```

     The JSON response shows a new blog post has been added: